 What to Expect if You Take Part

-This page explains, in plain language, how the chatbot will work with you over the study period: what you choose at the start, what kinds of conversations it supports, and how safety is handled.
+This page explains, in plain language, how the companion will work with you over the study period: what you choose at the start, how the contact rhythm evolves, how reflection is introduced, and how safety is handled.

 1. Choosing how to work

 At the beginning you choose a lead companion and basic settings.
+This is an entry point, not a permanent lock-in.
 You can change your mind later.

 - Choose a lead persona: Charlie (steady, direct, peer-like) or Mishka (warm, reflective).

 You stay in control.
-The chatbot adapts to your preferences over time, but you can always change persona, language, or how "deep" you want conversations to go.
+The companion adapts to your preferences over time, but you can always change persona, language, or how "deep" you want conversations to go.

-2. What the chatbot will and will not do
+3. What the companion will and will not do

 The assistant is designed to support early contact, not to replace human care or crisis services.